anderson-aristotle/html-css-layout/README.md

  and absolute positioning in CSS.
 How are they used?
 A helpful reference for understanding is [this CSS-tricks blog post](https://css-tricks.com/absolute-positioning-inside-relative-positioning/).

-## Additional Resources:
+## Additional Resources

 - [Interactive CSS Intro](https://rupl.github.io/unfold/)
 - [Interactive Box Model Demo](http://guyroutledge.github.io/box-model/)
 - [CSS Floats](https://css-tricks.com/all-about-floats/)

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.